samartzidis/magicstick.io/docs/README.md

 ### Entering Unicode Characters and Emojis

-> **Note:** This functionality currently only works in Windows and requires the magicstick-ui utility to be running.

-Please note that this currently only works in Windows, as it relies on the magicstick-ui utility.
-Also, the program that you are typing in to must have Unicode support (e.g. Windows WordPad or Microsoft Word).
+> **Note:** This functionality only works on Windows OS and requires the magicstick-ui utility to be running in the tray.
+Also please note that the program that you are typing in to must have Unicode support (e.g. Windows WordPad or Microsoft Word).

-For entering **Unicode** characters, you need to know the hexadecimal Unicode point value of the character.
+For entering **Unicode** characters, you need to know the **hexadecimal Unicode point value** of the character.
 You can use [these tables](https://www.quackit.com/character_sets/unicode/versions/unicode_9.0.0/) for this.

 The following example shows how to program the key shortcut <kbd>Fn</kbd> + <kbd>2</kbd> to type the **€** character: